Five of United's best visits to new grounds

 LONDON STADIUM (2-0 V WEST HAM, JANUARY 2017)

 The Hammers bade farewell to their old Boleyn Ground with a 3-2 win over United in May 2016 on a raucous night in east London.
 That result effectively denied the Reds Champions League football the following season, so it was with a desire for revenge that we travelled to London Stadium for the first time at the beginning of the following year.
 Slaven Bilic’s side had been struggling to adapt to their new surroundings, and when Sofiane Feghouli was sent off for a late challenge on Phil Jones after 15 minutes, their task became much harder.
 It still took the Reds 63 minutes to make the breakthrough, though – Juan Mata slotting home from 10 yards after Antonio Valencia’s clever pass.
-Zlatan Ibrahimovic added a second late on to secure what is, to date, our only win at the former Olympic stadium.
+Zlatan Ibrahimovic added a second late on to secure the victory.